Exawind/nalu-wind/docs/source/user/build_manually.rst

-Building Nalu Manually
+Building Nalu-Wind Manually
 ======================

-If you prefer not to build using Spack, below are instructions which describe the process of building Nalu by hand.
+If you prefer not to build using Spack, below are instructions which describe the process of building Nalu-Wind by hand.

 Linux and OSX
 -------------